matthewy0987/COMM2216_SlackDocs/docs/index.md

 ## Typographical Conventions

-1. button labels are all bold
+1. Button labels are all bold

 !!! note ""
     example: